Mindspace uses monetary tactics to help users stick to their commitments.

 User Frustrations

-This system makes sure usage targets are set realistically based on the user's normal behaviour.
+This system makes sure usage targets are set realistically based on the user's normal behaviour rather than a cold turkey approach.

 Gradual habit change

-Mindspace takes an approach of gradual increase and decrease of targets to ease users into long term habit change.
-As secondary research revealed, long term habit change is better achieved through cycles of easy and intense detoxification rather than going cold turkey.
-The aim is to have users stick to their screen-time commitments long term.
+With gradual increase and decrease of targets, users would better ease into long term habit change.
+As secondary research revealed, long term habit change is better achieved through cycles of easy and intense chage.
+The aim is to have users stick to their screen time commitments long term.

 Research